-D On the fall alternation of an early large and the Description of measure Count of all dispatches of an ambulance service vehicle.
+D On all fall discribing of a contribution of the contribution of th Description of measure Count of all dispatches of an ambulance service vehicle.
 A response is the dispatch of an ambulance vehicle.
 There may be multiple responses to a single incident.
 Responses are prioritised as per incidents.
 Responses include vehicles which are cancelled prior to arrival at the incident scene.
 CAD data element description When 'Time_Enroute' is a valid date.